ppwatchic/JavaWriteUp/Java8/Q&A_Part2.md

 **Q15.** What is Internal Iteration in Java SE 8?
 Before Java 8, We don’t Internal Iteration concept.
 Java 8 has introduced a new feature known as “Internal Iteration”.
-Before Java 8, Java Language has only External Iteration to iterate elements of an Aggregated Object like Collections, Arrays etc.
+Before Java 8, Java Language has only External Iteration to iterate elements of an Aggregated Object like Collections, Arrays etc. Some typical APIs for External Iteration are `hasNext()`, `next()`.
 Internal Iteration means “Iterating an Aggregated Object elements one by one internally by Java API”.
 Instead of Java Application do iteration externally, We ask Java API to do this job internally.
 Internal Iteration Example:
 ```
 import java.util.*;
 public class InternalIterator {
   public static void main(String args[]){
     List<String> namesList=Arrays.asList("Kathy", "Ping", "Yuan");
     namesList.forEach(name -> System.out.println(name));  //Internal Iteration
   }
 }